image1212/DevelopmentTool-Python-Deobfuscator/README.md

 "https://development-tools.net/python-obfuscator/" Deobfuscator

 # How to use
-- 1. Save the code you want to decrypt to a file
+- 1. Save the code you want to decrypt to a code.py

 - The code this should be the type.